-Current information shows that there is a similar risk of side effects after a first, second, or additional dose of COVID-19 vaccine.
+Current information shows that there is a similar risk of side effects after a first, second, or additional dose of a viral vector-based COVID-19 vaccine.
 Research continues to find out more about the risk of side effects after additional doses.